fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ---

-## 1. Dataset Selection
+# 1. Dataset Selection

-### Decision
+## Decision

-Use **PMData** as the primary dataset.
+Use **PMData** as the primary dataset for the final analysis.

-### Why?
+## Why?

+The project requires both:

+1. measurable daily behavioral and sleep-related information, and
+2. self-reported well-being information.

+PMData provides daily measurements related to activity, exercise, sleep, and heart rate, together with self-reported well-being indicators.

-The project aims to detect meaningful changes in an individual's daily behavioral patterns and investigate whether these changes are associated with changes in self-reported well-being.
+This combination supports the investigation of whether changes in an individual's observable daily behavior are associated with changes in their reported well-being.

-The **CASAS Smart Home dataset** mainly provides indirect behavioral information based on sensor events and presence in different areas of the home.
-For example, it can indicate that a person was present in the kitchen or bedroom, but it does not directly provide quantitative measures such as steps, exercise duration, or sleep characteristics.

-PMData provides directly measurable daily behavioral and sleep-related indicators collected through wearable devices, including:

-- steps
-- exercise duration
-- exercise distance
-- exercise calories
-- exercise average heart rate
-- sleep duration
-- deep sleep
-- sleep restlessness
-- sleep composition
-- sleep revitalization
-- sleep scores

-It also provides self-reported well-being indicators for the same participants.

-Therefore, PMData provides a strong match to the research question and supports personalized behavioral baselines.

-### Alternative Considered
+## Alternative Considered

 **CASAS Smart Home dataset.**

-### Why Was It Not Selected?
+## Why Was It Not Selected?

-CASAS provides valuable information about daily activity and movement within the home, but many measures are indirect indicators such as room presence or movement between locations.
+CASAS provides valuable sensor-based information about activity and movement within the home.
+However, much of the behavioral information is indirect, such as room presence and movement between areas.

-For this project, behavioral changes needed to be represented using measurable quantitative indicators such as steps, exercise, and sleep characteristics.
+For this project, behavioral change needed to be represented using quantitative measures such as steps, exercise, and sleep characteristics.

-### Outcome
+## Outcome

 PMData was selected as the primary dataset.

 ---

-## 2. Behavioral Variable Selection
+# 2. Behavioral Variable Selection

-### Decision
+## Decision

 Retain all **13 behavioral variables** as candidate variables throughout the project.

-### Behavioral Variables
+## Behavioral Variables

 1. Steps
 2. Exercise_Count